 Explore creativity, organizational skills and feelings through writing.

-Whether you’ve got a kindergartner or a high school freshman, writing is a crucial skill that always needs to be worked on.
-Summer breaks present a unique opportunity for kids to hone this craft, which they’ll use the rest of their lives in one form or another.
+Whether you’ve got a kindergartner or a first-year high school student, writing is a crucial skill that always needs to be worked on.
+Summer breaks present a unique opportunity for kids to hone this craft, which they’ll use for the rest of their lives in one form or another.
 But they might need a little encouragement.

 Dig into the nature of plant biology.